GMOD/mimosa/README.md

 Mimosa is written in Perl 5, HTML, CSS, and JavaScript.
 On the server side, it uses Moose, BioPerl and the Dancer web framework.
 On the client side, it uses JQuery, JQuery UI.

+## How do I start Mimosa ?

+    perl script/mimosa_server.pl -p 8080

+## How do I get involved?

+Please join our mailing list at http://groups.google.com/group/gmod-mimosa